Axl47/FastCommit/README.md

    - Stage your changes in Git
    - Click the FastCommit button in the Source Control panel
    - Or run `FastCommit: Generate Commit Message` from Command Palette
+4. **Optional: Configure Obsidian Integration**:
+   - Run `FastCommit: Configure Obsidian Integration` from Command Palette
+   - Enter your Obsidian API details to automatically log commits to your vault

 ## Supported AI Providers